ankitOneNineNineNine/DnD-Spells/README.md

-# Github-Api-Repo-Fetch
+# DnD - Spells
-This project uses github unauthenticated api to fetch repositories based on user queries.
+This project uses DnD api to fetch spells and their respective details.

 ## Description
-This project uses unauthenticated github search api: https://api.github.com.
-Read the Docs: https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api
+This project uses DnD v5 API.
+Read the Docs:http://www.dnd5eapi.co/ This project fetches spells from api and shows them in chips.
-This project has simple search bar and dropdowns for sorting and pagination options.
 The project is built with Create React App in Typescript.
 For state management, React Query is used.
+Testing is Done with Jest and React Testing Library

 ## Prerequisite
   * Yarn Package Manager